storesafe/cordova-sqlite-storage/README.md

 ## Status

-- SQLCipher integration is not supported by this project, to be supported in a separate project.
+TBD

 ## Announcements

+- [SQLCipher](https://www.zetetic.net/sqlcipher/) for Android & iOS is now supported by [brodysoft / Cordova-sqlcipher-adaptor](https://github.com/brodysoft/Cordova-sqlcipher-adaptor)
 - New `openDatabase` and `deleteDatabase` `location` option to select database location (iOS *only*) and disable iCloud backup
 - Pre-populated databases support for Android & iOS is now integrated, usage described below
 - Fixes to work with PouchDB by [@nolanlawson](https://github.com/nolanlawson)